charlene-johnson/Portfolio/README.md

 ## My Portfolio

-This project is my portfolio page!
+This project is my Portfolio page!

 **Libraries that were used**